Zanther/zanther/README.md

 I am a passionate video gamer and content creator.
 I run a gaming channel on YouTube and social media called 16-Bit Otaku, with content created using Adobe Photoshop CC, iMovie, video cameras, and media editing software.
 I also ran a website for over 10 years, but due to bandwidth issues, I had to retire the website.
 You can go to youtube.com/@16bitOtaku to check out some of the content created.

+I recently worked at GEICO, where I was responsible for designing, developing, implementing, and maintaining key innovative iOS features for GEICO’s mobile application.
+During my tenure at GEICO, I analyzed and converted requirements into solutions, created UI/UX designs, wrote testable code, provided functional documentation, and conducted rigorous quality assurance testing to ensure compliance with corporate standards.